corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

         * By configuring this property, you can control the number of pre-generated keys with certificates that are readily available in memory.
         * Non-mandatory.

-    * To configure the `LedgerRecoveryConfiguration` for your Corda Enterprise node, modify the properties according to the requirements in your node's configuration file, for example:
+    * To configure the `ledgerRecoveryConfiguration` for your Corda Enterprise node, modify the properties according to the requirements in your node's configuration file, for example:

     ```